 hex-key: Authentication key for the SA.
-The hex-key argument is a case-sensitive ciphertext string of 8 to 85 characters when the cipher keyword is specified, or a case-insensitive plaintext hexadecimal string when the simple keyword is specified.
-The plaintext string must be a 20-byte hexadecimal string for SHA1.
+When the cipher keyword is specified, the hex-key argument is a case-sensitive ciphertext string of 1 to 85 characters in non-FIPS mode, and 8 to 85 characters in FIPS mode.
+When the simple keyword is specified, the hex-key argument is a case-insensitive plaintext hexadecimal string.
+The plaintext string must be a 16-byte hexadecimal string for MD5 or a 20-byte hexadecimal string for SHA1.
+The FIPS mode does not support MD5.
 If neither cipher nor simple is specified, you set a plaintext authentication key string.